Everything you need to know about hiking the Overland Track in Tasmania, one of the top 10 multi-day hikes in all of Australia!

 - Side Trips: D’Alton Falls, Fergusson Falls and Hartnett Falls

-Today’s hike is focused on two things – rainforests and waterfalls.
+Today’s section of the Overland Track walk is focused on two things – rainforests and waterfalls.

 As you leave Kia Ora Hut you’ll come across the old Du Cane Hut, which is worth a few minutes exploration to learn more about the history of old explorers.

 The track is pretty level as you wind through moss and dense trees, then you’ll reach the fork for the first side trip to D’Alton and Fergusson Falls.

 It will only take less than an hour to see both, and is well worth the detour.
 You can leave your packs at the fork.